harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: Added source citation tracking so the final answer includes which documents each piece of context came from.
 - Deliverable: Source citation tracking added to context assembly.
+## 2025-12-15 - Day 5: Document indexing

+- Task summary: Built the document indexing pipeline for the Private Search Research Assistant.
+The pipeline reads documents from a configured local directory, chunks them into overlapping passages, computes embeddings for each chunk, and writes the index to a local FAISS index file.
+Made the chunking strategy configurable (chunk size and overlap) since the optimal values depend on the document type.
+Also added incremental indexing so only new or changed documents are re-indexed on subsequent runs.
+- Deliverable: Indexing pipeline complete with configurable chunking.
+Incremental indexing implemented.